 - A. No Action Alternative: This alternative analyzes the potential environmental impacts of not approving the Proposed Project and not redeveloping the Project Site.
-This alternative assumes re-use of the Project Site as an office campus. - B. Development Under Existing Zoning Alternative: This alternative analyzes the potential environmental impacts of redeveloping the Project Site pursuant to the existing zoning.
-This analysis assumes the Project Site is fully built out as permitted under the existing (OB) zoning. - C. Development Under Existing RSP-2 Zoning: This alternative analyzes the potential environmental impacts of redeveloping the Project Site pursuant to the existing height and FAR requirements of the RSP-2 Zoning District. - D. Alternative Site Layouts: The Applicant shall develop one or more alternative site layouts that accommodate a development program that is the same, or similar, to the Proposed Project.
+This alternative assumes re-use of the Project Site as an office campus. - B. Development Under Existing Zoning Alternative: This alternative analyzes the potential environmental impacts of redeveloping the Project Site to the maximum amount as permitted under the existing (OB) zoning. - C. Development Under Existing RSP-2 Zoning: This alternative analyzes the potential environmental impacts of redeveloping the Project Site pursuant to the existing height and FAR requirements of the RSP-2 Zoning District. - D. Non-Age-Restricted Development: This alternative analyzes the potential environmental impacts of redeveloping the Project Site with a site plan and program similar to the Proposed Project, but without an age-restriction.
+An analysis of the consistency of this alternative with the Town's existing multifamily zoning district (R-3) shall be included. - E. Alternative Site Layouts: The Applicant shall develop one or more alternative site layouts that accommodate a development program that is the same, or similar, to the Proposed Project.
 The alternative layout(s) shall be developed so as to reduce one or more adverse impacts of the Proposed Project, if any, as identified in the technical chapters of the DEIS.
 Alternative layout(s) with respect building footprint, size, and location may be considered, as appropriate.